 2️.
 How do you see those skills contributing to the group’s success?

 These four quadrants are known as the four thinking styles by which people process information.

-After you’ve drawn the quadrants, have everyone post their post-its to where they find their skills:
+After you’ve drawn the quadrants, have everyone place their skillsets in the appropriate quadrant.